 Over the years we have modified our gazpacho recipe.
 The greatest thing about gazpacho is that it is so easy to make and you can adjust the ingredients according to your tastes.

 So here is the "recipe" for gazpacho (recipe in quotes because we usually don't measure anything out).
+This is great this time of year as the first three ingredients are all things that are growing in my garden.

 - tomatoes (3-4 cups cherry tomatoes, or 3-4 large tomatoes)